 Statistical analysis

 We calculated that a sample size of 26 patients per group would provide 80% power to detect a difference of 2 points in VAS scores between the two groups with a standard deviation of 2.5 points and a significance level of 0.05.
 The sample size was increased to 30 patients per group to account for a dropout rate of 10%.
 Data were analyzed using SPSS software (version 22.0; IBM Corp., Armonk, NY, United States).
 The normality of the data was tested using the Kolmogorov-Smirnov test.
 Categorical data are expressed as frequencies and percentages and compared using the chi-square or Fisher’s exact test.
-Continuous data were expressed as means ± standard deviations and compared using the independent t-test or the Mann-Whitney U test.
+Continuous data were expressed as means ± SD and compared using the independent t-test or the Mann-Whitney U test.
 Repeated-measures analysis of variance (ANOVA) or the Friedman test was used to compare the changes in the VAS score and inflammatory markers over time within and between the groups.
 Statistical significance was set at P < 0.05.

 RESULTS